wtsi-hgi/hgi-cloud/docs/docker_swarm_quickstart.md

 5. Fill in the values at the bottom of `openrc.sh` using `/hgi/secrets/mercury.s3.key` on `hgi-farm5`.

-6. Add 'export AWS_S3_ENDPOINT="cog.sanger.ac.uk"' & 'export AWS_DEFAULT_REGION="eu-west-1"' to the bottom of the 'openrc.sh'
+6. Add `export AWS_S3_ENDPOINT="cog.sanger.ac.uk"` & `export AWS_DEFAULT_REGION="eu-west-1"` to the bottom of the `openrc.sh`

 7. Run `source openrc.sh`.

 8. `cd` to the cloned `hgi-cloud` directory and run `git checkout theta/dockerSwarm`.

 9. Run `bash invoke.sh docker create`.
 This creates a set of Openstack machines which are configured to act as swarm.
-If 'theta-hgi-prod-subnet-docker-main' has not been setup, run 'bash invoke.sh docker create --networking'
+If `theta-hgi-prod-subnet-docker-main` has not been setup, run `bash invoke.sh docker create --networking`

-10. To destroy your docker swarm cluster run 'bash invoke.sh docker destroy'
+10. To destroy your docker swarm cluster run `bash invoke.sh docker destroy`

 NOTE: If you are installing `terraform 0.11` using Homebrew on OSX, you will need to explicitly add it to the PATH before doing step 8.
 For example: `export PATH="/usr/local/opt/terraform@0.11/bin:$PATH`